lukechilds/humanscript/readme.md

 Default: `true`

-If the humanscript inferpreter should automatically execute the generated code on the fly.
+Whether or not the humanscript inferpreter should automatically execute the generated code on the fly.

 If false the generated code will not be executed and instead be streamed to stdout.